 Working with me will be challenging at times, but also fun on occasion.
 I try to create a safe, calm environment for you to explore yourself and your needs.
 I work with huge respect for you as a human being and all that entails - your story, your skills and successes, your worries and concerns, your hopes.

 My passion is developmental and transformational coaching.
 Coaching can usefully focus on modification of your skills and behaviours - what you can perform or do in action - but developmental coaching looks deeper, at meaning.
 It explores what you value, what you believe and even your sense of who you are.
 These are the often invisible barriers to maximising your potential, to peace, success or happiness.
 Transformational coaching can go even deeper, exploring your authentic sense of self, your identity, your purpose and life direction.

-I have eight years experience working as a coach supervisor - supporting other coaches and the development of their practice.
+I have nine years experience working as a coach supervisor - supporting other coaches and the development of their practice.
 My supervision takes a developmental focus, often beginning by exploring your coaching 'signature'.

 My work with idCoach limited, based in Reading and working throughout Berks, Bucks, Hants and London, now includes coaching, coach supervision, coach development and coach training.
 I work with business leaders exploring how the hidden dynamics of the organisational system can work to support their aims but can also work against them.
 If you lead an organisation and you are seeking to develop a coaching culture, let's talk.

 I work with leaders through a supervisory lens.
 Unlike coaching, which often focuses on goals, tasks and performance outcomes, this relationship provides a much-needed oasis of time for a leader to reflect deeply.
 Through a generative, collaborative and creative dialogue, we focus on the ways in which his or her leadership, relationships with others and the organisational dynamic emotionally impacts on him or her as leader.